 It seems that this approach becomes more and more pointless and is soon to be surpassed by a cloud environment for sharing and collaboration in the context of spatial ‘big data’ on a global level.
 Cloud environment already improves workflows in businesses, governments and community projects on a micro and macro level, sharing and editing charts, documents and images between many users in real time.
 When we talk about spatial data, cloud environment makes it possible to access real-time location data that can be updated in a matter of seconds, between users on different parts of the world.

 Quoting Luke Wijnberg from 3DroneMapping, a cloud based-solution improved a construction-site overseeing workflow of his surveying company in the aspect of sharing big data collected with drones:

 Using a cloud solution allowed everyone to see the entire site as it evolved from a remote location and always have the most up to date data.

 – Luke Wijnberg, 3DroneMapping

-They used GIS Cloud’s Map Viewer application for sharing drone generated spatial data with their clients.
-But, data sharing is only a first stage of an improved decision making for businesses, based on spatial knowledge.
+They used GIS Clouds Map Viewer application for sharing drone generated spatial data with their clients.
+However, data sharing is only a first stage of an improved decision making for businesses, based on spatial knowledge.

-For example, Maplim allows using a map as a work board, where you can draw, add cards with comments, photos and pdfs while conducting a project.
-It can be used by a great number of users and accessed from anywhere, loading large raster datasets in a matter of seconds and at the same time not depending on a desktop software or a computer performance.
+GIS Cloud allows using a map as a work board, where you can draw, add cards with comments, photos and pdfs while conducting a project.
+It can be used by a great number of users and accessed from anywhere, loading large raster datasets in a matter of seconds and at the same time not depending on desktop software or a computer performance.
 Most importantly, to collaborate using a spatial data component doesn’t require any special expertise or training – it is a user-friendly environment suitable for non-expert users.